 Importantly, the estimated event study coefficients for spending on these sports prior to the treatment year were largely flat and very close to zero.
 The pattern of these estimates combined with the lack of a relationship between revenue from football and men's basketball and the other sports supports a causal interpretation of our panel data estimates rather than simply a continuation of pre-existing trends in spending.
 Further supporting the causal interpretation are the patterns in Figure 5, which show no similarly-clear increase in revenue for the other categories of sports.
-Thus, increases in football and men's basketball revenue are not associated with increases in revenue of other sports, and lead to increases in spending on these other sports coaches, salaries for football coaches, salaries for administrative personnel, and facilities spending.
-Table 3 reports rent-sharing elasticity estimates for these additional outcomes, and we find meaningful rent-sharing elasticities of 0.40, 0.40, 0.45, and 0.86, respectively.
-As in Table 2, these results are robust to conference-year fixed effects.34 Figure 6 contains the estimates from the same Lamadon et al. (2019) difference-in-differences procedure as in Figure 4 for these additional categories.
-Across all spending categories, the estimated change in spending prior to the increase in football and men's basketball revenue is both flat and close to zero, and there is clear visual evidence of increases in spending on these categories following increases in revenue from these sports.
-This continues to provide evidence supporting the causal interpretation of our rent-sharing elasticities and indicates additional recipients of rent-sharing within the athletic department.
+Thus, increases in football and men's basketball revenue are not associated with increases in revenue of other sports, and lead to increases in spending on these other sports.

+The discussion in Section II.C and the descriptive statistics in Appendix Table OA.21 suggest that rent-sharing is not limited to the non-revenue sports but also extends to salaries for salaries for football coaches, salaries for all non-football coaches37, salaries for administrative personnel, and facilities spending.
+Table 4 reports rent-sharing elasticity estimates for these additional outcomes, and we find meaningful rent-sharing elasticities of 0.40, 0.31, 0.45, and 0.86, respectively.
+As in Table 3, these results are robust to conference-year fixed effects.38 These elasticities imply that \$0.03, \$0.03, \$0.09, and \$0.20 are spent on each of these outcomes per additional dollar of football, men's basketball, and non-sport revenue, as reported in Table OA.3.
+These marginal spending shares are roughly the same as the average share for facilities spending reported in Table 2, but are smaller than the average spending shares for all other measures.